douganson/pelion-bridge-container-installer/README.md

    mqtt-getstarted - Like "mqtt" but also has embedded Mosquitto and NodeRED built in by default

+   SAMPLE - instantiate a defaulted template SAMPLE - the "peer" is a stubbed out example as a starting point

 Requirements:

-    - either macOS or Ubuntu environment with a docker runtime installed and operational by the user account
+    - macOS or Ubuntu environment with a docker runtime installed and operational by the user account.
+Windows with DockerToolkit will also work

     - a DockerHub account created